2026-04-26·13 min read

 June 2026 Enforcement Activation: What Changes

 The CRA's enforcement timeline is staggered.
-Art.36 market surveillance powers became legally effective when the CRA entered into force, but practical enforcement has been constrained by the absence of operational Notified Bodies and ENISA's vulnerability database infrastructure.
+The market surveillance powers became legally effective when the CRA entered into force, but practical enforcement has been constrained by the absence of operational Notified Bodies and ENISA's vulnerability database infrastructure.

 Immediate enforcement targets post-June 2026: